Blog Layout

 As a landlord, vacancies are inevitable in your career.
 As part of the re-leasing process, you’ll need to create a rental ad to help with marketing your property.
 When creating one, it’s important that you ensure it’s free from all forms of discrimination and follows local fair housing laws.

 A California landlords ad shouldn’t contain any statements that infer preference or bias towards tenants of certain characteristics.
 For example, saying the property is ideal for “singles,” “young professionals,” or “men.”
-This is considered to be discrimination under the Fair Housing Act, even if it's unintentional.
+This is considered to be discrimination under the Federal Fair Housing Act, even if it's unintentional.
 National origin, race, disability (which can also include emotional or mental illness), religion, age, sexual orientation, familial status, and sex are all examples of things you shouldn't list as a housing provider.

-To avoid making such discrimination mistakes, describe the property and not the kind of tenant you want.
+To avoid making such discrimination mistakes, describe the housing property and not the kind of tenant you want.
 This way, you’ll be able to avoid using words such as male, female, married, single, mature, Christian, words pertaining to a specific race and so on.

 2. Screen Tenants the Right Way